YotpoLtd/libra/README.md

 # Libra
 Libra autoscales [Nomad](nomadproject.io) task groups so you don't have to.
+View the API documentation [here](https://underarmour.github.io/libra).

 ## Design
 Libra takes heavy inspiration from the design of Nomad itself and uses a client/server model.
 Much like Nomad, the Libra CLI makes HTTP API calls to the Libra server.